AguaClara/Textbook/Sedimentation/Sed_Derivations.rst

   \phi_{fb} \approx 1` and is a function of :math:`C_{clay}

-We can plot our results for :math:`G` over a range of typical floc blanket concentrations, which is around 1 - 5 g/L. [[[[plot]]]] We find that :math:`G` ranges from 2 to 6 Hz.
+We can plot our results for :math:`G` over a range of typical floc blanket concentrations, which is around 1 - 5 g/L. We find that :math:`G` ranges from 2 to 6 Hz.
 Recall that for flocculator design, we get anywhere from 70 to several hundred Hz.
 The :math:`G` provided by the floc blanket is much smaller than :math:`G` provided by the flocculator.
 This is an important point because in the low :math:`G` environment of the floc blanket where there are low levels of energy dissipation, we can grow larger flocs.
 The flocs are experiencing less shear so they can grow close to millimeter size.

 We can plot our results for :math:`G\theta` by multiplying :math:`G` by the residence time we found earlier, :math:`\theta = 1000 s`.
 The result is that :math:`G\theta` ranges from 2,000 to 6,000.
 Compare this to the :math:`G\theta = 20,000` for the flocculator used in experiments [[[[Garland]]]].